 Picture a fundraising gala.
 Did you envision an upscale, formal event?

 Often, that’s what people think of when they’re invited to a gala.
 That can excite some of your supporters and leave others feeling less enthusiastic.
-Calling your event a gala can either attract participants or scare them off depending on who your donors are.
+Calling your event a gala will either attract participants or scare them off depending on who your donors are.

 But galas can be adapted to different audiences and themes.
 So, if you think a formal gala isn’t right for you, consider calling it something else.
 A gala is still a gala even if you call it a party, bash, or hootenanny.